ortall0201/Spotify-Playlist-Recommender-System-Using-NLP/README.md

     - Recall@K: Measures the proportion of relevant songs included in the top-K recommendations.
     - Mean Average Precision (MAP): Evaluates the quality of ranked recommendations.

-- Training Process:

-    - Songs are grouped into triplets (anchor, positive, negative).
-    - Each song in the triplet passes through the network to generate embeddings.
-    - Distances between embeddings are computed to calculate the triplet loss, which guides the optimization process.
 ______________________________________________________________________________________________________________________
 ## Technologies Used